stellar/stellar-core/docs/software/admin.md

 #### Archiver nodes

-Archivers are nodes which purpose is to record the activity of the network in long term storage (AWS, Azure, etc).
+The purpose of Archiver nodes is to record the activity of the network in long term storage (AWS, Azure, etc).

 [History Archives](#history-archives) contain snapshots of the ledger, all transactions and their results.